Dalhatmd/alx-system_engineering-devops/README.md

-A repository for system engineering / devops projects
+A repository for Mysql projects on the server